dilettant/thepublicoffice/_posts/inprogress/2012-11-24-dialogue-mellander.md

 ### tips on references or other?

 Peab / Skanska (mötesplatser)
-Tara vinodrai; case studie Ontario, Canada, with designers paying an expensive life in the city and paying the communiting out of the city
+Tara vinodrai; case studie Ontario, Canada, with designers paying an expensive life in the city and paying the c